Communicating through conflict during COVID-19

 In response, educators at Michigan State University Extension created a short, self-paced module to help businesses and organizations across the state of Michigan train their employees on this particular topic.
 Now employers can enroll their staff in “Communicating through Conflict during COVID” online and in just 30 minutes, they will learn practical skills to help them deescalate and manage conflict relating to COVID-19, social distancing, and mask-wearing requirements.
 The module includes real-life scenarios in not only office and retail settings, but on social media as well.

 MSU Extension also offers a longer certificate course in “Communicating through Conflict” for those who would like to learn this skillset applied to other personal and professional settings.
-This two-module certificate course is available for $50 for individuals and course graduates will receive free access to the COVID-19 course upon completion.
+This two-module certificate course is available for $50 for individuals and course graduates will also receive access to the free COVID-19 course upon completion.

 If you are interested in either of these online course programs, please visit our website at canr.msu.edu/conflict.
 For large group audiences or customized program offering for your organization, contact Lindsey Gardner at firstname.lastname@example.org.